devpro/everyday-cheatsheets/docs/odroid.md

 #### SD card preparation

-- Download and install a flash program, such as [Etcher](https://www.balena.io/etcher/) (for example `balenaEtcher-Setup-1.5.101.exe` on Windows 10)
+- Download and install a flash program: [Etcher](https://www.balena.io/etcher/) (for example `balenaEtcher-Setup-1.5.101.exe` on Windows 10)
-- Download an image of Ubuntu minimal, such as [20190910-minimal](https://wiki.odroid.com/odroid-xu4/os_images/linux/ubuntu_4.14/20190910-minimal) (for example `ubuntu-18.04.3-4.14-minimal-odroid-xu4-20190910.img`)
+- Download an image of Ubuntu minimal: [20190910-minimal](https://wiki.odroid.com/odroid-xu4/os_images/linux/ubuntu_4.14/20190910-minimal) (for example `ubuntu-18.04.3-4.14-minimal-odroid-xu4-20190910.img`)
-- Plug the SD card and flash it by selecting the downloade image
+- Plug the SD card in your computer and flash it by selecting the downloaded image

 #### Initial boot

 - Insert the SD card in the board, plug a keyboard (USB) and a monitor (HDMI) then plug the power cable
-- After few seconds a login input will be needed (root/odroid)
+- After few seconds a login input will be needed (`root`/`odroid`)
-- If needed, update keyboard layout
+- If needed, update the keyboard layout

 ```bash
 sudo vi /etc/default/keyboard